Vanessa Guillen killed with hammer and her body mutilated, affidavit says

-BELL COUNTY, Texas — Editor's Note: The video above is from a previous report on the first suspect in Vanessa Guillen's case who killed himself late Tuesday.

-A second suspect has been identified in the case of missing Fort Hood soldier Vanessa Guillen.

-Cecily Aguilar was identified as the civilian suspect in connection with the disappearance of Guillen.
+BELL COUNTY, Texas — Cecily Ann Aguilar, 22, was identified by the U.S. Attorney's Office as the civilian suspect in connection with Guillen's disappearance.

 The Bell County Sheriff's Office told 6 News she will be handed over to the U.S. Marshals Service.
-Aguilar has been charged with one count of conspiracy to tamper with evidence, according to the U.S. Attorney's Office Western District of Texas.
+Aguilar has been charged with one count of conspiracy to tamper with evidence, according to the U.S. attorney report.

+Specialist Aaron Robinson was the first suspect identified and was later confirmed to be the man who killed himself as officers approached him Tuesday night.

+The federal criminal complaint filed reported that Robinson repeatedly hit Guillen with a hammer, killing her, at Fort Hood on April 22.
+She was then mutilated and burned in an attempt to dispose of the body with Aguilar's help, according to the affidavit.
+Aguilar, Robinson's girlfriend, described the series of events to investigators during an interview on June 30.

-Robinson enlisted the help of Aguilar in disposing of the body, which included mutilating the body and attempting to burn the body.
-However, when the body did not burn completely, they placed the remain in three separate holes and covered up the remains, according to the affidavit.
+Robinson then reportedly got Aguilar to help in disposing of the body, which included mutilating and attempting to burn it.
+However, when the body didn't burn completely, they placed the remains in three separate holes and covered them up, according to the affidavit.

+The complaint also alleges Robinson and Aguilar returned to the scene on April 26 with hairnets and gloves.
+It said Aguilar also brought a bag of what she referred to as concrete from someone through Facebook.

+The two uncovered the remains and "continued the process of breaking down the remains of the dead female," the complaint said.
+The remains were then burned again along with the gloves and hairnet.
+The complaint said the two then put the remains back in the three holes they dug earlier to conceal them.

 Upon conviction, Aguilar faces up to 20 years in prison and a maximum $250,000 fine.